yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 Overview {#overview}
 ============

-ffea-meshing are Python scripts for converting MRC files to tetgen volumetric meshes for use with [FFEA](https://bitbucket.org/FFEA/ffea/downloads/).
+ffea-meshing are a series of Python tools for [FFEA](https://bitbucket.org/FFEA/ffea/downloads/) meshes.

 Scripts {#scripts}